Bookroo/bookroo.github.io/_posts/2018-05-15-bookroo-interview-with-amanda-driscoll.md

 _Amanda: I hope kids see Wally overcome his fears, and know they can overcome theirs as well.
 And I hope the story makes them laugh.
 A lot._

-**Bookroo: What was the biggest challenge in creating your first published book, Duncan the Story Dragon?**
+**Bookroo: What was the biggest challenge in creating your first published book, _Duncan the Story Dragon_?**

 _Amanda: Honestly, my biggest challenge was overcoming my own fears.
 For many years I worked toward my dream of becoming a published author/illustrator.
 With Duncan, that dream was finally coming true.
 I put tremendous pressure on myself for it to be perfect.
 I struggled with self-doubt and fear of failure.
 Once I moved past the goal of perfection and, as I tell my kids, “just did my best”, the process was much more enjoyable.
 And I’m happy with the result!_